 - Beco 8 ($180) – A simple carrier that does it all—inward-facing, outward-facing, back carry, and side/hip carry, the Beco 8 is rated for babies 7-45 pounds and is both comfortable and nice-looking for parents of all shapes and sizes.
 This carrier has a built-in zippered mesh panel which can be opened for extra airflow in hot climates or closed for cozy warmth in colder climates. [full review]

 - Beco Gemini ($140+) – Similar to the Beco 8, but without the built-in mesh panel (though there is a cool mesh option). [full review]

-- BabyBjorn Carrier One ($190) – This carrier makes the list because it meets our minimum criteria for inclusion, but it's not our favorite.
-In the forward-facing position, the carrier is a bit of a crotch dangler, it has a very European, technical look (which seems to be preferred by dads, but is overall not as feminine for moms), and is not breastfeeding friendly.
-That said, it is very comfortable for both parties in inward-facing and back carry positions and the fact that dads seem especially willing to wear BabyBjorn carriers has to count for something. [full review]
+- BabyBjorn Carrier One ($190) – This carrier makes the list because it's a favorite among dads and it meets my minimum criteria for inclusion, but it's not my favorite.
+It has a very European, technical look (which seems to be preferred by dads, but is overall not as feminine for moms).
+In the forward-facing position, the carrier is a bit of a crotch dangler, but it's very comfortable for both parties in inward-facing front carry and back carry positions.
+That—plus the fact that dads seem especially willing to wear BabyBjorn carriers—has to count for something. [full review]

-These are some popular baby carriers we do not prefer and why:
+These are some popular baby carriers I don't like and why…